manchester9/customer-llm/README.md

 - `core_funcs.py`: This file contains all the Langchain functionalities used in the app.

 ## Usage example
-- I uploaded a few product based seeds with information on fat, calorie content, description, temperature etc
+- I uploaded a few docx with product information on fat, calorie content, description, temperature etc
     - How much fat is in Sorghum?
     - What is the calore content - Conversation history is stored hence we dont need to mention Sorghum again

 ## Contact
 If you have any questions or feedback, feel free to reach out to me at rolandferrao@yahoo.com